 It is not the intent of this Contract that the Engineer by approving the CPM schedules agrees that it is reasonable in all respects or that the schedule, if followed, will result in timely completion of the Project.
 The Engineer's approval is based on a review of general conformity for compliance with the requirements of the Project Control System and on the items or time restrictions that the department and/or the Engineer have control.
 The Contractor is free to make assumptions regarding field conditions, estimated quantities, and/or subsurface conditions.
 However the Department's concurrence with the Contractor's schedule based on these assumptions does not relieve the Contractor from making necessary revisions to his schedule should his assumptions fail to hold true.
 No time extension to the Contract which is due to assumptions made by the Contractor and that do not hold true during construction will be considered by the Department.
-Discrepancies and/or changes initiated by the Department in proposed quantities or plans that cause an extension to the critical path will be considered by the CPMA.
+Discrepancies and/or changes initiated by the CPMA.
 The Department's controls or time restrictions are identified hereinafter and in the Standard Specifications, Special Provisions, and on the Contract Plans as plan notes.